The Blob (1988 film): Home media

 The film was released on DVD in the United States by Sony Pictures Home Entertainment on September 11, 2001.
 Sony again released The Blob in September 2013 as part of its "The 4-Movie Horror Unleashed Collection", along with Fright Night, Christine and The Seventh Sign.
 The film was first released on Blu-ray in the United States by Twilight Time on October 14, 2014.
 On October 29, 2019, Shout!
 Factory's "Scream Factory" imprint issued a "Collector's Edition" of the film on Blu-ray, with a multitude of new bonus features.
+On October 17, 2023, Scream Factory released a 4K Ultra HD Blu-ray of the film with all the content from the previous 2019 Blu-ray.